ariannasang/ASA_Datafest_2019/README.md

 This chart gives a snapshot view of a player’s training regimen leading up to a tournament.
 It also specifies which workouts cause the player to be most fatigued.
 Fatigue is indicated by color.

 ## Mental and Physical Readiness:
 We created two plots, Mental and Physical Status respectively, which measure a player’s perceived preparedness before a game.
-Using principal components analysis, the Mental Status visualizes the player's mood and confidence during their training sessions leading up to a tournament, and the Physical Status visualizes the player's health and
+Using principal components analysis, the Mental Status visualizes the player's mood and confidence during their training sessions leading up to a tournament, and the Physical Status visualizes the player's recovery and wellness.
 * Physical status
   * PCA1: playerRecovery(Pain, Soreness, SleepHours, SleepQuality)
   * PCA2: playerWellness (Illness, Menstruation, Nutrition)